Coffee Cake Muffins with Cinnamon Streusel

 • Flour: All-purpose flour provides the perfect crumb.

-• Softened butter: Unsalted butter is my go-to because it allows you to easily control the salt level of any given recipe.
-You’ll need slightly softened butter for the streusel and room-temperature butter for the batter.
+• Butter: You’ll need slightly softened butter (soft enough to mash, not greasy) for the streusel and proper room-temperature butter for the batter.

-• Eggs: Two eggs bind everything together, add structure and create lift.
+• Eggs: Two eggs bind everything together, add structure and create that soft, fluffy interior.

 • Vanilla extract: For flavor.
 Have you ever made homemade vanilla extract?
 It requires just two simple ingredients!